 The Continuum of Care's participating agencies and direct service personnel ensure that homeless persons receive all mainstream benefits for which they are qualified.
 Non- cash benefits include food stamps, WIC, TANF Child Care Services, TANF Transportation Services, temporary rental assistance, Section 8/Public Housing, and health care.
 Over 60% of participants who exit the CoC programs receive mainstream non-cash benefits.
 Cash mainstream benefits include Social Security/Disability, unemployment insurance, Veteran's disability/pension or other Veteran benefits, TAF, general assistance and child support.
 The success of this initiative is due in part to a single form utilized for the State of Vermont within our Agency of Human Services, Economic Services Division.
 Participants, along with their case managers, can fill out this application online for 12 mainstream benefit programs.
-The online process also allows for ongoing follow up by the participants.
+The online process also allows for ongoing follow up by the participant and case manager.
+This user-friendly system has contributed to the success for our participants.
 CoC agencies can receive training from Hunger Free VT to increase the use of this application and resulting mainstream benefits.